Skip to main content

 ⚠️ Tier 3 (The Old Rule) — Net Borrowings Exceeding 49%

-Under the old framework, once net consolidated borrowings of the InvIT, its HoldCo and all SPVs — net of cash and cash equivalents — exceeded 49% of the value of InvIT assets, any further borrowing could only be used for:
+Under the earlier framework, once net consolidated borrowings of the InvIT, its HoldCo and all SPVs (net of cash and cash equivalents) exceeded 49% of the value of InvIT assets, further borrowing was interpreted narrowly and was generally restricted to acquisition or development of infrastructure projects.
+This created practical uncertainty for InvITs seeking to fund capital expenditure on existing assets, major road maintenance, or refinancing.

 1C.
 Why Did SEBI Amend This?

-The Bharat InvIT Association (BIA) had requested SEBI to clarify that refinancing of existing debt and borrowing for asset improvement, major maintenance, and capacity augmentation should be treated as permitted uses under Regulation 20(3)(b)(ii) — even when net borrowings exceed 49%.
-SEBI had issued a consultation paper on 05 February 2026, sought public comments, and has now issued this formal circular implementing the amendment with effect from May 15, 2026.
+Industry representations had sought clarity that refinancing of existing debt and borrowing for asset improvement, major maintenance, and capacity augmentation should be treated as permitted uses under Regulation 20(3)(b)(ii) even when net borrowings exceed 49%.
+SEBI later formalised this position through its May 15, 2026 circular, which is effective immediately.

 📋 Section 2 — Key Changes: What is Now Permitted Beyond the 49% Threshold?